Raw eggs are definitely good for your pets health but you have to consider following points -

 Cats - prolonged periods of fever and anorexia without diarrhea.septicemia/endotoxemia

-Salmonellosis in cats has also been caused "song bird fever," reflecting association with predation on infected migratory birds.
+Salmonellosis in cats has also been caused "song bird fever," reflecting association with predation on infected migratory birds. - Dogs and cats tend to shed Salmonella organisms for very prolonged periods of time after infection.

-• Dogs and especially cats can shed Salmonella organisms in both their feces and saliva, meaning that transmission can occur via licking.
+- Dogs and especially cats can shed Salmonella organisms in both their feces and saliva, meaning that transmission can occur via licking.

-• Pig ear dog treats may be a source of Salmonella infection for both dogs and humans that handle the treats.
+- Pig ear dog treats may be a source of Salmonella infection for both dogs and humans that handle the treats.

-• Dogs and cats may suffer salmonellosis as a "reverse zoonosis," with infection transmitted from human-to-dog and subsequently back to other humans.
+- Dogs and cats may suffer salmonellosis as a "reverse zoonosis," with infection transmitted from human-to-dog and subsequently back to other humans.

 Biotin (one of the water soluble vitamin B complex) as being an essential nutrient which can be bound by avidin, which is found in raw egg white.
 This binding prevents it's absorption from the gastrointestinal tract.
 Fortunately cooking deactivates this effect of avidin, and egg yolk is so high in biotin content that biotin deficiency does not occur when whole raw eggs are fed.
 So, whilst biotin deficiency is a potential problem - in reality it is unlikely to be seen in pets unless they are fed an extremely imbalanced ration that is predominantly egg white.